-Step 1: Enable the SSH Secrets Engine
+Step 1 — Enable the SSH Secrets Engine

 vault secrets enable -path=ssh ssh

-Step 2: Generate the Vault SSH CA Key
+Step 2 — Generate the CA Key

 vault write ssh/config/ca generate_signing_key=true